joaopizani/paucasedmatura-src/site/src/en/blog/tech/2012-06-05_modular-xplatform-vim-cfg.md

 ---

-**UPDATE (2013-03-11):** After several months of daily usage and continuous improvement, the Vim config tree [changed substantially](/en/blog/tech/modular-xplatform-vim-cfg-with-lasers).
+**UPDATE (2013-03-11):** After several months of daily usage and continuous improvement, my Vim config tree [changed substantially](/en/blog/tech/modular-xplatform-vim-cfg-with-lasers) (for the better).

 It is already a well-known fact that I love Vim.
 I use it for programming, for technical AND non-technical writing (combined with LaTeX) and - of course - just for fun sometimes (within my definition of fun).
 I had several "long attempts" at using Vim, but only in the last months I really decided to concentrate on _extracting_ the maximum I could from Vim and use it _everyday, for everything suitable_.